tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 If the above requirements are satisfied, press `Good`.
 Otherwise, choose `Again` so that you will see the card sooner.

-There are other steps and nuances described on the AJATT site but most sentence cards users skip them.
+There are other steps and nuances that Khatz suggested but most sentence cards users skip them.
 In particular, I don't think many people read sentences out loud or copy them by hand onto a piece of paper.